Pfizer: Lobbying

-Awards and recognitions
+Awards and recognition

-Pfizer has received numerous accolades and recognitions worldwide for its efforts in fostering an inclusive and equitable work environment beside the pharmaceutical activities.
+Pfizer has received various awards and recognitions related to its workplace policies and corporate practices.

 In the United States, Pfizer earned a 100% score from the Human Rights Campaign (2025) on the Corporate Equality Index for LGBTQ workplace equality and ranked highly in the Hispanic Association on Corporate Responsibility (2024) Corporate Inclusion Index.
 Pfizer was named a "Best Place to Work for Disability Inclusion" in the Disability Equality Index (2024) and received awards such as Top Diverse Employer, Top Hispanic Employer, and Top Disability-Friendly Company by DiversityComm, Inc. (2024).
 Other recognitions include being named one of "America's Greatest Workplaces" by Newsweek (2023), Clinical Trials Arena Excellence Awards 2023, inclusion in the top 10 of the "World's Most Admired Companies" by Fortune (2023), and being listed as a Top Employer for Diversity and Best Employer for Women by Forbes (2022).
 Pfizer was also recognized as a "Best Place to Work" by Glassdoor (2021) and a Top Employer by Science (2021) for its practices during the pandemic.

-Pfizer For All

-Pfizer introduced PfizerForAll, a digital platform designed to streamline access to healthcare and wellness resources in the United States.
-The platform supports individuals with common conditions like the flu, COVID-19, and migraines, as well as those seeking adult vaccinations.
-It integrates services such as same-day access to healthcare professionals, home delivery of prescriptions and diagnostic tests, appointment scheduling, and financial assistance for Pfizer medications.
-Partnering with organizations like UpScriptHealth, Alto Pharmacy, and Instacart, PfizerForAll aims to simplify tasks like prescription fulfillment and accessing savings programs.
-Pfizer plans to expand the platform to address a wider range of healthcare needs and enhance user experience.